Gone are the days when Portuguese learning was confined to a physical classroom.

 - If you ever need an extra pick-me-up, supplementary resources are always just a Google search away and are even made available by online courses and teachers themselves.
 And they’re usually quite fun to explore, too—think online games, blogs, podcasts, movies, apps, radio stations… the possibilities are practically endless!

 - Lastly, people are generally drawn to web-based learning because it’s incredibly cost-effective.
-Online content is often either free to access or very reasonably priced.
+Online content is often either free to access or very reasonably priced, though there are expensive courses available.

 The main area where you’ll find a cost divergence is when looking at different Portuguese immersion courses—for example, software packages are quite popular among Brazilian Portuguese learners, but tend to be on the pricier side.

-Whether you’re the fully self-guided type or you’ve got an affinity for structured learning, your online options are abundant.
+Luckily, whether you’re the fully self-guided type or you’ve got an affinity for structured learning, your online options are abundant—as we’ve seen in this post!

 Online Portuguese courses are meant to be personalized experiences, so don’t be afraid to try out different options before settling on a resource that works for you.